XPRTZ/zeeman-training/Labs/01-logic-apps.md

 - Click **Save**

 This will allow you to query execution logs in later labs.

-## Additional Checks

-- Go to **Identity** under your Logic App settings
-- Ensure **System-assigned managed identity** is enabled
-  This will be used in later labs when connecting to other Azure services (like Service Bus and Storage) without storing credentials

 ## Summary
 You now have a working Logic App that: